McKinsey Interview Process: 6 Steps to an Offer (2026)

 Author: Taylor Warfield, Former Bain Manager and interviewer

-Last Updated: March 16, 2026
+Last Updated: June 16, 2026

-McKinsey interview process has six steps: application, Solve game, recruiter screen, first round interviews, final round interviews, and offer.
-Less than 1% of applicants receive a McKinsey offer, and the entire process takes roughly 5 to 8 weeks from start to finish.
+McKinsey interview process has six steps: application, Solve game, recruiter screen, first round interviews, final round interviews, and offer, with less than 1% of applicants receiving an offer and the full process taking 5 to 8 weeks.
+This guide explains what happens at every step, what changed in 2026, and how to prepare so you stand out at each stage.

 What Are the Steps in the McKinsey Interview Process?